-The foundation of your face recognition solution is found within Aureus 3D.
+The foundation of your facial recognition solution is found within Aureus 3D.

 The National Institute of Standards and Technology (NIST) is respected around the world as an independent evaluation and testing body.
 For more than two decades NIST has been investigating the performance of different biometric technologies.
 The various iterations of the Facial Recognition Vendor’s Test (FRVT) have been globally lauded as producing the definitive testing protocols.

-In NIST’s FRVT 2002 report, NIST affirmed CyberExtruder’s approach to face recognition by stating “FRVT 2002 also assessed the impact of three new techniques for improving face recognition: three-dimensional morphable models, normalization of similarity scores, and face recognition from video sequences.
+In NIST’s FRVT 2002 report, NIST affirmed CyberExtruder’s approach to facial recognition by stating “FRVT 2002 also assessed the impact of three new techniques for improving facial recognition: three-dimensional morphable models, normalization of similarity scores, and facial recognition from video sequences.
 Results show that three-dimensional morphable models and normalization increase performance.”

 In NIST’s FRVT 2013 Class F (Frontalization) testing, NIST compared the performance of algorithms from Cogent (A20C), Morpho (D20C), NEC (E20C) and Toshiba (J20C) and concluded that CyberExtruder’s Aureus 3D Frontalization approach produced results demonstrably better than the competition’s conventional approach.